 To enter the city you passed along Procession Avenue, a stone road that led between lines of huge brick animals.
 You then had to pass through the Ishtar Gate, a massive arched gate decorated with dragons and bulls.

 In the center of the city was the great Ziggurat.
 Over 300 feet tall, it dominated the city.
-In addition to the Ziggurat were the palace of the king.
-Inside the palace was one of the seven wonders of the ancient world, the hanging gardens of Babylon.
+In addition to the Ziggurat was the palace of the king.
+One king of ancient Babylon built a garden inside the palace that was so spectacular that it became one of the seven wonders of the ancient world, the Hanging Gardens of Babylon.